node-lightning/node-lightning/CONTRIBUTING.md

 -   Use a `package.json`:
     -   Includes run commands for `test`, `lint`, `ci`, and `prepublish`
     -   Links to the package README as the home page
-    -   Links to the LNTools repository
+    -   Links to the Node-Lightning repository
     ```json
     {
-        "name": "@lntools/<NAME>",
+        "name": "@node-lightning/<NAME>",
         "version": "0.1.0",
         "description": "<DESCRIPTION",
         "scripts": {